Fios-Quest/YouTube-Scripts/src/fun/3-things-others-should-steal.md

 Everyone documenting the same way also means documentation is easier to navigate, follows consistent standards and it becomes easier for us to learn from each other what good documentation looks like.

 Second, tests.

+No, I haven't jumped back a section, and yes I realy am obsessed.

 Its one thing to write documentation, but keeping it up to date is hard.